-2. RPWs that flow directly or indirectly into TNWs.

-Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial:

-Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+2. RPWs that flow directly or indirectly into TNWs. ☑ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Waterbody A is a perennial tributary that flows into Marshyhope Creek approximatley 4 river-miles downstream. ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:

-Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Provide rationale indicating that tributary flows seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: 347 linear feet 25 width (ft).
 Other non-wetland waters: acres.
-Identify type(s) of waters: 3.
-Non-RPWs8 that flow directly or indirectly into TNWs.
+Identify type(s) of waters: .
+3. Non-RPWs 8 that flow directly or indirectly into TNWs.
 Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
-Data supporting this conclusion is provided at Section III Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
+Data supporting this conclusion is provided at Section III.C.
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
 Identify type(s) of waters: 4.
 Wetlands directly abutting an RPW that flow directly or indirectly into TNWs.
 Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.
 Wetlands directly abutting an RPW where tributaries typically flow year-round.
-Provide data a rationale indicating that tributary is perennial in Section III.D.2, above.
+Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW: Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
-Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above Provide rationale indicating that wetland is directly abutting an RPW: Provide acreage estimates for jurisdictional wetlands in the review area: acres.
-5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.
-Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to whether they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
+Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
+Provide rationale indicating that wetland is directly abutting an RPW: Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs. ☑ Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
 Data supporting this conclusion is provided at Section III.C.
-Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 2.47 acres.
 6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.
 Wetlands adjacent to such waters, and have when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide estimates for jurisdictional wetlands in the review area: acres.
 7. Impoundments of jurisdictional waters.
-9 As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.
+As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.
 Demonstrate that impoundment was created from "waters of the U.S.," or Demonstrate that water meets the criteria for one of the categories presented above (1-6), or Demonstrate that water is isolated with a nexus to commerce (see E below).